Kumasta/SEI-Project-2/README.md

 ### TV shows page

-All TV shows are pulled from a GET request from the API and map in a container in our card component, the card will show basic information including the name, image and average score of the TV show.
+All TV shows are pulled from a GET request from the API and map in a container in our card component, the card will show basic information including the name, image and average score of the TV show as well as a favourite button.
 <img width="80%" alt="image" src="https://user-images.githubusercontent.com/94964514/159134121-38ebb398-3c49-4098-9ec2-6faa581b578f.png">

 ### Search bar